 The Tokyo area has temperatures that go from around 11°C (51.8°F) to -1°C (30.2°F).
-You're usually going to enjoy a pretty mild weather (as long as you wear a layer or two).
+You're usually going to enjoy pretty mild weather (as long as you wear a layer or two).

 Hokkaido is where temperatures can be really low (as low as -20°C (-4°F)).
-This region is in fact famous for its winter activities.
+This region is, in fact, famous for its winter activities.

-If you visit Okinawa, or Kyushu, you probably won't believe it's winter, since temperatures tend to be much higher.
+If you visit Okinawa or Kyushu, you probably won't believe it's winter, since temperatures tend to be much higher.

-What is the weather like in February in Tokyo?
+What is Tokyo weather in February?

 Tokyo and its surrounding areas are the driest of Japan, in February, with a record of 70-75% sunny days.
 It only occasionally snows in Tokyo, so if you're visiting, don't worry about having to pack those winter boots.